MKhizerButt/Weapon-Detection-System/README.md

 # Dataset

-The dataset was downloaded from Google's Open Image Dataset (https://storage.googleapis.com/openimages/web/visualizer/index.html?set=train&type=detection&c=%2Fm%2F083kb) using the OIDv4 toolkit and consisted of around 1500 annoated images.
+Downlaod the dataset from Google's Open Image Dataset (https://storage.googleapis.com/openimages/web/visualizer/index.html?set=train&type=detection&c=%2Fm%2F083kb) using the OIDv4 toolkit which consists of around 1500 annoated images.

 This tutorial: https://www.youtube.com/watch?v=_4A9inxGqRM by The AI Guy can be followed in order to download the dataset and convert the annotations into YOLO format.

-These images were uploaded to Roboflow and were further pre-processed and augmented.
-The Roboflow project was then exported as code in order to get the API link and code block which is to be added in the YOLOv5 Colab notebook.
+Upload the images to Roboflow for pre-processing and augmentions of the dataset.
+Export the project from the Roboflow wesbsite to the google colab notebook using the API.
+Add the API to the Roboflow code block which is present in the YOLOv5 Colab notebook.

-After uploading the data, the model is trained until required loss is achieved by setting the number of epochs.
-The weights are then downloaded and can be tested in the notebook itself as well as locally on your local machine.
+Upload the data, and train the model until required loss is achieved by setting the number of epochs.
+Download the weights and export them to your google drive.
+The weights can now be tested in the notebook itself as well as locally on your local machine.

 # Test Batch Images